-(1) For the purposes of this Act, a "freelancer" means an individual who is engaged to work by a company directly on flexible contracts, through their own company or through other companies on a short-term basis, and who

-(2) The Secretary of State may, by regulations, issue further guidance on the factors to be considered when determining whether an individual is a "freelancer" for the purposes of this Act, taking into account evolving working practices and relevant case law.""
+- (1) For the purposes of this Act, a "freelancer" means an individual who is engaged to work by a company directly on flexible contracts, through their own company or through other companies on a short-term basis, and who is typically responsible for their own tax and national insurance contributions and is not entitled to the same employment rights as employees. - (2) The Secretary of State may, by regulations, issue further guidance on the factors to be considered when determining whether an individual is a "freelancer" for the purposes of this Act, taking into account evolving working practices and relevant case law.""